 Further photogrammetric experiments have looked at the reconstruction of artefacts from cloud-based images.
 I have been able to successfully reconstruct models of the Queen Nefertiti bust and one of the more intact Colossi of Akhenaten from problematic source images.
 Other interests I have include landscape, macro and high dynamic range (HDR) photography and the digital restoration of old photographs.

 Careful consideration of the physical material left behind by past civilisations gives us invaluable insight into how they went about their lives.
 My fascination and intrigue with history has to date revolved around my skills in digital media.
-I am keen to develop new knowledge and understanding, learning how best to interpret the historical evidence, both academically and practically which is why I am presently studying towards a degree in archaeology through the University of Leicester.
+I am keen to develop new knowledge and understanding, learning how best to interpret the historical evidence, both academically and practically which is why between 2016 and 2019 I studied for a BA degree in archaeology at the University of Leicester graduating with a first class honours.

 Get In Touch